yukomath/Skin-Cancer-Classification/README.md

 The dataset is highly imbalanced, with a large number of benign cases (melanocytic nevi) and relatively few melanoma cases.

-This imbalance can negatively affect model performance, especially for rare classes such as melanoma.
+This imbalance can negatively affect model performance, especially for small classes such as melanoma.
 Since the main objective of this project is to improve melanoma classification performance, different imbalance-handling strategies were systematically evaluated.

 The following five approaches were compared: